-UK NARIC, the national agency in the UK for the recognition and comparison of international qualifications and skills, has carried out an independent benchmarking study of Cambridge International AS & A Level and found it to be comparable to the standard of AS & A Level in the UK.
+UK ENIC, the national agency in the UK for the recognition and comparison of international qualifications and skills, has carried out an independent benchmarking study of Cambridge International AS & A Level and found it to be comparable to the standard of AS & A Level in the UK.
 This means students can be confident that their Cambridge International AS & A Level qualifications are accepted as equivalent, grade for grade, to UK AS & A Levels by leading universities worldwide.

 Cambridge International AS Level Accounting makes up the first half of the Cambridge International A Level course in accounting and provides a foundation for the study of accounting at Cambridge International A Level.
+The AS Level can also be delivered as a standalone qualification.
 Depending on local university entrance requirements, students may be able to use it to progress directly to university courses in accounting or some other subjects.
 It is also suitable as part of a course of general education.